Everest Base Camp Trek with Helicopter Return

 • Three times meals a day during the trekking (Breakfast, Lunch, and Dinner)

-• A professional trekking guide with required porters.
+• A professional trekking guide.

 • Per person, a Trekking map